-Automated Decision-Making is making important but invisible choices for us and our society.
+Automated Decision-Making is making important but often invisible choices for us and our society.
+But how do we know if those decisions are responsible or ethical?
 How can we participate in shaping this future?

-We live in an era where automation has changed from being something that makes things to being a process that makes important decisions about people’s lives and opportunities based on algorithmic data processing.
 Automated Decision-Making (ADM) is increasingly prevalent in contemporary societies.
 It is slowly becoming part of our everyday lives, organisations and institutions, often in almost invisible ways.
-We need to understand the human elements of ADM so we can ensure that it is ethical and responsible, aligns with societal structures and resonates with and supports the complexity of our future lives.
+To ensure ADM is ethical and responsible we need to understand the human elements, to ensure that it aligns with societal structures and resonates with and supports the complexity of our future lives.